Special Education (Grades PreK-8)

 The program combines theory and research with hands-on experience and practical skills.
 The curriculum emphasizes social justice, and we are committed to equity for all children in our multicultural society.

 You will learn to design an inclusive curriculum, create a supportive classroom, and utilize teaching strategies that meet the needs of different types of learners.
 During your field experiences, you will practice behavior management, collaborative problem solving, and formal and informal assessment.

-Upon successful completion of this major, you'll be eligible for an initial license as a Teacher of Students with Moderate Disabilities (Pre-Kindergarten to eighth grade).
-This license qualifies you to teach in public or private schools in Massachusetts and to apply for the corresponding license in Rhode Island.
+Upon successful completion of this major and the Massachusetts Test for Educator Licensure (MTEL) and graduation with the baccalaureate degree, you'll be eligible for Initial Licensure as a Teacher of Students with Moderate Disabilities for preschool through eighth grade.
+This qualifies you to teach in schools throughout Massachusetts.
 In addition, Wheelock is nationally accredited, which will give you an advantage when you seek employment and if you apply for licensure in other states or abroad.

-Your coursework will be complemented by multiple field experiences, including two student teaching placements in your junior and senior years.
+Your coursework will be complemented by multiple field experiences, including two student teaching placements, one in your junior and a second in your senior years.
 You'll have the opportunity to observe and learn from experienced teachers in a variety of schools, including public and private schools for children with special needs.
 Our field sites are located within three diverse communities.